airmelt/LeetCode/#1200 Minimum Absolute Difference 最小绝对差.md

+# 1200 Minimum Absolute Difference 最小绝对差

 __Description__:
 Given an array of distinct integers arr, find all pairs of elements with the minimum absolute difference of any two elements.

 Return a list of pairs in ascending order(with respect to pairs), each pair [a, b] follows

 a, b are from arr
 a < b
 b - a equals to the minimum absolute difference of any two elements in arr

 __Example:__

 Example 1:

 Input: arr = [4,2,1,3]